 Playing in the sandbox 🏏

 Once you’ve read up on Belvo and our documentation, it’s time to start playing around with the data you can retrieve in our Sandbox environment.

-We built our sandbox specifically to let you interact with dummy banking, fiscal, and gig data.
+We built our sandbox specifically to let you interact with dummy banking and fiscal.
 This way, you can quickly prototype and iterate your integration so that later on, switching to real-world data is just a matter of changing a couple of parameters.